 We are multidimensional beings, capable of acting from places of more or less depth and alignment within ourselves.
 When I sit down at my shrines, I notice that taking a few minutes to ground and center can beneficially inform anything that follows.
-Likewise, when my heart is cracked open, after waking after a strong dream in the early hours of the morning, or during other kinds of dropped-in states, I’ve learned that these can be good opportunities to lean into spiritual practice.
+Likewise, when my heart is wide open, after waking after a strong dream in the early hours of the morning, or during other types of dropped-in states, I’ve learned that these can be good chances to start spiritual practice.

 Elders sometimes model this attentiveness to personal state before prayer in ways such as cleansing with water and smoke or by first asking for forgiveness before major prayers.
 While living as a practicing Muslim in North Africa, before each of the five daily prayers we would first wash with clean water as part of the prescribed ritual purification (wudu’ in Arabic).
 This habit of cleansing before prayer is deeply ingrained for the world’s billion and a half Muslims.

-Most traditions on Earth recognize many diverse spiritual forces or aspects of the Holy.
-Contemporary Pagans, whether working with Celtic, Norse, Egyptian, or other pantheons, tend to recognize and give reverence to at least a half dozen deities, if not considerably more.
-Even Muslims who passionately affirm God’s unity can invoke certain names of God that carry the qualities appropriate to one’s prayer (e.g., calling upon al-’Adl, the Just, when praying for legal victory).
+Most traditions on Earth talk about many different spiritual forces or aspects of the Holy.
+Contemporary Pagans, whether working with Celtic, Norse, Egyptian, or other pantheons, tend to recognize and give reverence to at least a half dozen deities, if not much more.
+Even Muslims who passionately affirm God’s unity can invoke particular names of God that carry the qualities appropriate to one’s prayer (e.g., calling upon al-’Adl, the Just, when praying for legal victory).
 The unseen reflects this physical dimension.
 If I need food, I go to the grocery store, not just to any house on the block.
-If I need dental work, I seek out a dentist.
+If I need dental work, I visit a dentist.

-Consider being mindful about which deities or aspects of the sacred you will approach to support your prayers.
-This may include praying with specific plants (e.g., tobacco, coca leaves), liquids (sacred waters, spirits), colorful cloth, etc. Give care to how you will enlist the assistance of these elder powers.
+Try being mindful about which deities or aspects of the sacred you will approach to support your prayers.
+This may include praying with particular plants (e.g., tobacco, coca leaves), liquids (sacred waters, spirits), colorful cloth, etc. Take care of how you will enlist the assistance of these elder powers.
 Are there traditions or protocols for getting the attention of this deity or aspect of the divine?
 How do others who regularly work with this power go about it?
 If it’s a deity with whom you have long-term familiarity, you may already know how to approach.
 If your prayers call for a quality of energy or support that you’re not already in close relationship with, you may need to make extra effort to find the right people and places to support the effective realization of your prayers.
 Seek to feel their presence before speaking your prayers.

-Although there are many styles of prayer, and no single orientation is necessarily better than another, my elders in diverse traditions have consistently encouraged praying aloud.
+Although there are many kinds of prayer, and no single orientation is necessarily better than another, my elders in different traditions have always promoted praying aloud.
 In Ifá/Òrìṣà tradition we ritually activate the tongue in recognition of the power of speech.
 This aligns with my personal sense that speaking our prayers out loud is more embodied, more connective, and more potent than only thinking them in silence.
-Prayers in our tradition tend to be heartfelt but also direct, concise, and focused.
+Prayers in our tradition tend to be heartfelt but also direct, concise, and concentrated.
 Ask succinctly and without apology for what you and your loved ones need for a fulfilled life here on Earth.

 Praying aloud for what you really need and desire with community present can be a vulnerable ask.
 One way that folks dodge this intimacy is by praying only for general things like world peace and healing for the Earth.
 At times, those prayers may also come from a raw and vulnerable heart place, and it’s often the longing in our personal sphere that really cracks open the heart.
-Over fifteen years of participation in sweat lodges (often Lakota-style inipi ceremonies) those guiding the lodges consistently emphasized praying from the heart in a vulnerable and unscripted way.
+Over fifteen years of participation in sweat lodges (often Lakota-style inipi ceremonies) those guiding the lodges always pointed out praying from the heart in a vulnerable and unscripted way.

 What are the most courageous and vulnerable prayers you could possibly speak aloud?
-Are there prayers and longings you walk with that are hard to even admit to yourself?
+Are there prayers and longings you walk with that are difficult to even admit to yourself?
 If you’re not sure what to pray for, ask to be profoundly in alignment with your personal destiny and soul-level calling.
 Pray for health and longevity and for the well-being of your family and loved ones.
 We are dependent on others, seen and unseen, for our survival, and prayer is one practice that invites us to speak honestly and openly from this reality.

-Traditions that join prayer with the practice of making physical offerings tend to emphasize the importance of reciprocity, sacrifice, and “giving in order to get.”
+Traditions that join prayer with the practice of making physical offerings tend to point out the significance of reciprocity, sacrifice, and “giving in order to get.”
 This is a nuanced topic both in terms of the forms that these offerings and sacrifice may take and the varied reasons for doing so.

-For one, the powers called upon to help with one’s prayers may be ritually fed as a way to gain their favor and to honor their time and energy, much like we would pay a human contractor for an important project.
+For one, the powers called upon to help with one’s prayers may be ritually fed as a way to achieve their favor and to honor their time and energy, much like we would pay a human contractor for an important project.
 In this way, offering tobacco or cornmeal as kind of “plant sacrifice” or ritual feast presented to the ancestors can be a way to invest energy into the relationship at a time when you are asking for their help.

-If you don’t already associate prayer with the act of giving, consider exploring some basic work with physical offerings the next time you’re making important requests of the sacred.
+If you don’t already associate prayer with the act of giving, consider exploring some basic work with physical offerings the next time you’re making essential requests of the sacred.
 This offering could be as simple as a dish of water, a candle, or flowers.
 Let the choice of offering reflect the nature of your prayers or the preferences of the powers you’re calling upon for support.
 Find a way to give that feels right for you, and be sure to invoke the receiver of your gift before sharing your prayers and presenting your offering.

-On the subject of what happens after making focused prayers, I’ve heard mixed advice.
+On the subject of what goes on after making concentrated prayers, I’ve heard mixed advice.
 Some give an image like releasing an arrow and counsel that once your intentions have been ritually launched, the best strategy is to move forward in a spirit of faith and trust with no need to repeat the prayers.
 In short; stay receptive but trust that your prayers are being processed.
-Others characterize prayer as a kind of intention setting that requires regular reinforcement, repetition, and effort to come to fruition.
+Others characterize prayer as a type of intention setting that needs regular reinforcement, repetition, and effort to come to fruition.